Guideline 16: Control of entertainment noise

 The following conditions may be used in these instances, with the exception of applications relating to a nightclub licence:

-- If the applicant submits an appropriate acoustic report, as outlined in Guideline 50: Acoustic consultants the following condition will be imposed:
+- If the applicant submits an appropriate acoustic report, as outlined in Guideline 51: Preparing an acoustic report the following condition will be imposed:

 If the report includes a recommendation for outdoor amplification, Condition 2(a) will be imposed and amended to include outdoor speakers.
 If no recommendation is included, Condition 1(b) will be imposed.